ceph/ceph/doc/radosgw/index.rst

    that is compatible with a large subset of the OpenStack Swift API.

-Ceph Object Storage uses the Ceph Object Gateway daemon (``radosgw``), which is a FastCGI module for interacting with a Ceph Storage Cluster.
+Ceph Object Storage uses the Ceph Object Gateway daemon (``radosgw``), which is an HTTP server for interacting with a Ceph Storage Cluster.
 Since it provides interfaces compatible with OpenStack Swift and Amazon S3, the Ceph Object Gateway has its own user management.
 Ceph Object Gateway can store data in the same Ceph Storage Cluster used to store data from Ceph Filesystem clients